Ted-Williams/hoffi-coffi/README.md

 The features that were added to the project were designed to have a high level of usability.

 * The **logo** will be wrapped in anchor tags which will allow the user to click on it to return to the home page.
-* The **Navbar** will have links to home, coffee, contact and sign in which will allow the user to easily navigate around the page.
+* The **Navbar** will have links to home, admin and sign in which will allow the user to easily navigate around the page.
 It will also be a sticky navbar to help users navigate when they are scrolling through the page.
 * The **hamburger menu** will be used on mobile phone to allow the user to navigate their way around the website easily without overcrowding the screen.
-* The **home page** will incorporate a landing image of coffee with a the option for the user to sign up to the website.
+* The **home page** will incorporate all coffee cards with each having their own image of coffee.
 There will also be a welcome message to the website.
-* The **coffee page** will allow users to view a variety of coffees.
-It will display their names and a short description below a picture of each.
-* **Favourite** The user will be able to favourite any coffee they wish to, once they have created an account.
-* The **sign up** page will allow the users to create an account.
-This will allow them to keep track of the coffees that they like.
 * The **contact form** allows the user to get in contact with any questions that they may have.
+* The **admin panel** will allow admin users to sign in and **Create, Update, Edit and Delete** coffee.
 * The **footer** will allow the user to naviagte to other pages with a menu and will show the hoffi coffi logo.

 ### Features Left to Implement

 * The option for users to **buy the coffee** that they like through the website.
 * For users to be able to add thier **own choices** on the website.
+* For users to be able to **create a profile** and **favourite** certain coffees.

 ## Technologies Used
 ---
-### **Languages:**

 ### **Languages:**